Shop Like A Canadian!

 - White pea beans – navy bean, great northern beans, pinto and cranberry beans, cranberry beans, dark and light red kidney beans and elegant small red beans.

 - Edamame…yes, there are Canadian grown edamame beans.
-MacKellar Farms near Alvinston, Ontario is the first to grow and commercialize this really delicious crop distributing from Nova Scotia to Alberta!
+MacKellar Farms near Alvinston, Ontario is the first to grow and commercialize this really delicious crop and Jason Persall’s Pristine Gourmet who are renowned for their old pressed oils!

 - Hemp hearts and hemp oil – check out Manitoba Harvest and Mettrum Originals in Ontario.